 For most people, this 7-piece gimlet tool set is the one to get.
-It includes gimlets to make holes sized #2 through #9 (2-5mm), and a sturdy all-steel design that will stand the test of time.
+It includes gimlets to make holes sized #2 through #9 (2-5mm), and features a sturdy, all-steel design that will stand the test of time!

-Made in France, this set is sold by Garrett Wade and comes in much cheaper than most alternatives.
+Made in France, this set is sold by Garrett Wade and is cheaper than most alternatives.

 2. Robert Larsen Gimlet tools – Set of 4

-If you don’t need or want a full gimlet tool set, this smaller 4-piece set is a great option.
+If you don’t need or want a full gimlet tool set, this smaller 4-piece set is a great pick.

 Made from the same material as the set above, this is exactly what you need to create pilot holes on the go.
 It includes 3, 4, 5, and 6mm gimlets, which should cover the most commonly used screw sizes.

-For those of you in the US, this gimlet tool set isn’t much cheaper than the one above, but those in the UK and EU will find it a better buy.
-Learn more at the link below.
+For those of you in the US, this gimlet tool set isn’t much cheaper than the one mentioned above, but those in the UK and EU will find it a better buy.

 3. Taytools French Gimlet 7 Piece

-If you want even more versatility, this set is essentially the same as the first in the list, but offers a wider range of options in the matter of international deliveries.
+If you want even more versatility, this set is essentially the same as the first on the list, but offers a wider range of options in the matter of international deliveries.

 Like the Wade Garrett set, it includes 7 gimlets sized 2-5mm (or roughly 1/16 to 3/16 in).
 Although it isn’t clear, it’s possible that the manufacturer of this product is the same as the first, as this set is also made in France.

 4. 5 Piece Silverline Twist Gimlet, Bradawl & Awl Set